A Review of Recent Sex Crimes In Omaha, Nebraska

 When a sexual assault takes place on a college or university campus, the school is required by federal law to investigate the incident on campus.
 This is governed by a law known as Title IX.
 These cases are sometimes handled in tandem with law enforcement and criminal charges, and sometimes handled confidentially without any legal charge being made.

 Many, if not most, of these cases are kept confidential, so information is not available online about individual cases.
-However, Berry Law Firm offers expertise and information about Title IX for those who would like to learn more.
+However, Berry Law offers expertise and information about Title IX for those who would like to learn more.

 Solicitation of a Minor